 Best time to visit: Summer.

 Handicap accessibility: The sidewalk along the Buffalo River is.
 Museum shop and indoor exhibits are.
-The ships are not.
+The ships decks are, but inside rooms are not.

 Pets: No pets allowed in the museum at all.

 Boat launch: A launch is available at the Erie Basin Marina.